-Writing to me really excites my creativity, it is a way of expressing who I am, how I feel, and enables me to have a voice.
-I have found that writing allows me to explore the depths of who I am and in word form define who ‘Jonathan’ is.
-The written version of ‘me’ is often more elaborate to the non-verbal (thought based) version of ‘me’ and as such the written version is a more interesting description of who it is.
-Why is this the case?
-I believe that when considering the next stroke upon the paper, ‘Jonathan’ is more fully considered and the meaning becomes detached from emotion and mere thought responsive language.
-Therefore, it is more insightful, reflective and perhaps more truthful.
-The meaning or description of the experience of ‘Jonathan’ can therefore be more focused and defined because the next stroke can be held back from being made until the right word is found.
+Writing to me really triggers my creativity, it is a way of expressing who I am, how I feel, and enables me to have a voice.
+I have found that writing allows me to explore the depths of who I am and in word form define who I am, how I think and how I can shape my future.
+The written version of ‘me’ is more interesting that the non-verbal (thought based) version of ‘me’ and as a result allows me to clear away some of the monkey mind traits that I have.